Sharon Kovacs: Career

 In 2019 the non-album singles Snake Charmer (with Parov Stelar), You Again (written for the German film Dem Horizont so nah) and Crazy (with Metropool Orkest) were released.

 In 2020, Kovacs wrote Mata Hari, which kicked off the fifth edition of the Art Rocks project, challenging musicians to write a song inspired by an artwork from the collections of fifteen different Dutch museums.

 The summer single Tutti Frutti Tequila was released on 16 July 2020, chosen by Holland's NPO Radio 2 as TopSong.

 In March 2022, Kovacs released the single Not Scared Of Giants, reportedly a preview of a new album.
 It was accompanied by an impressive video which was filmed and sung live in one take.
-It was followed by the singles and videos Bang Bang, Fragile and Goldmine, all previews of Kovacs' third album Child Of Sin, which was released on 13 January 2023.
+It was followed by the singles and videos Bang Bang, Fragile and Goldmine, all previews of Kovacs's third album Child Of Sin, which was released on 13 January 2023.
 The album was co-written and produced by Jonathan Quarmby, the house producer of London's RAK Studio, who has previously worked with James Morrison, Mika, Nancy Sinatra and The Pretenders, among others.The title song is a duet with Rammstein singer Till Lindemann.
 In one of Holland's leading newspapers Volkskrant the album received 4 stars and reviewer Pablo Cabenda wrote: "Sharon Kovacs shows just the right sense of drama on Child of Sin".
 On 20 January 2023 Child Of Sin entered the Album Top 100 at #5.

-On 8 July 2023 the much-discussed video of Child Of Sin - starring Sharon and Till Lindemann - was released.
+On 8 July 2023 the much-discussed video of Child Of Sin, starring Sharon and Till Lindemann, was released.